Emergent Coordination in Multi-Agent Language Models: Method

 A positive value indicates that the macro's self-predictability exceeds what the sum of its parts can explain, thus indicating emergent dynamical synergy.
 We refer to ``dynamical'' synergy because targets are time‑lagged and do not claim causal directionality beyond the temporal ordering \citep[see][for a nuanced discussion]{rosas2020reconciling}.
 It is a coarse, order-agnostic screen sensitive to multi-part synergy (i.e., synergy of any order $\geq 2$).
 However, it is also penalized by redundancy across parts which can make the score negative even when higher-order synergy exists.

-The second test, termed \textit{emergence capacity}, captures ability of the multi-agent system to host \textit{any} synergy.
-It measures the predictive synergy from two agents' current states to their \textit{joint} future state.
-For each pair of agents $(i,j)$ and time $t$, let the sources be $X_{i,t}$ and $X_{j,t}$, and define the bivariate target as the next-step joint state $T_{ij,t+\ell} \equiv (X_{i,t+\ell}, X_{j,t+\ell})$.
-From the joint contingency table over $(X_{i,t}, X_{j,t}, T_{ij,t+\ell})$ we compute a two-source PID of the predictive information

-and take $\mathrm{Syn}_{ij}$ as the pairwise dynamical synergy.
-A positive score $\mathrm{Syn}_{ij} > 0$ indicates that the macro captures predictive information about the joint future not recoverable from any single component.
-We compute this for all unordered pairs $(i,j)$ and take the median as group-level synergy capacity.
-Compared to the practical criterion, this test is limited to detect synergy of order $k=2$ but has the advantage that it does \textit{not} rely on the definition of a suitable whole-system macro signal.

-Finally, we implement a \textit{coalition test}.
+To explore system dynamics, we implement a \textit{coalition test}, an extension of the practical criterion to triplets.
 Let $I_3$ be the mutual information between a triplet's current state and the future macro signal: $I_3 = I((X_{i,t}, X_{j,t}, X_{k,t}); V_{t+\ell})$.
-I.e., how much the three agents jointly predict the macro' future.
-High $I_3$ indicates that agents' behaviors are coherently organized toward the shared macro, whereas low $I_3$ signals weak alignment or uncoordinated behavior.
+I.e., how much the three agents jointly predict the macro's future serves as a measure of the system's information-processing capacity \citep{mediano2022integrated}.
+High $I_3$ indicates that agents' behaviors are tightly coupled and contain rich information about the emerging collective outcome, a pattern frequently associated with collective intelligence \citep{de2017criticality,wicks2007mutual,mora2011biological,barnett2013information}.
+Low $I_3$ signals weak alignment, resulting in uncoordinated or chaotic collective behavior.
 Then

 measures the additional predictive information the full triplet provides over the most predictive pair $I_2$ \citep[a form of whole-minus-parts metric;][]{barrett2011practical,mediano2025toward}.
 If we find $G_3 > 0$ this means no pair is sufficient to capture information that the triplet contains about the macro signal at $t+\ell$.
 We again compute $I_3$ and $G_3$ for all possible triplets and take the median as group measure.
 This measure complements the other two by offering a coalition-level test geared towards functional relevance: it helps answers whether the joint information provided by coalitions of agents is actually about the goal.
 It allows us to localize where macro predictability depends on beyond-pair structure and to rule out ``explained by best pair'' explanations.